 What Is an Examination Under Oath (EUO)?

-An experienced accident attorney will be able to help you prepare for your EUO and take steps to make your insurance claim successful.
-Your injury attorney can also advise you if the insurance company uses the EUO as a means of getting you to drop your claim or pursuing charges of insurance fraud against you.
+A car accident attorney will be able to help you prepare for your EUO and take steps to make your insurance claim successful.
+Some of the things your personal attorney can help with regarding the EUO include:

 - Explaining the process, what it means to testify under oath, and possible consequences of the EUO